 Using Displayr Alone (for files under 16GB):

-- Create a new, blank Displayr document
+- Create a new Displayr document.

 - Publish the data set to the Cloud Drive: How to Publish Data to the Displayr Cloud Drive

-See Create a Separate Data Preparation Document for discussion on how to set up a workflow around this.
+See Create a Separate Data Preparation Document for a discussion on how to set up a workflow around this.

 Using Q and Displayr (for files of all sizes):

-- Open the .sav file in Q (or the free Q Reader will also work)
+- Open the .sav file in Q (or the free Q Reader will also work).

-- Go to Tools > Save Data As SPSS/CSV File and click OK
+- Go to Tools > Save Data As SPSS/CSV File and click OK.

 - Name the file and click Save.

-- Go to Displayr
+- Go to Displayr.

-- Open up a new document
+- Create a new document.

-- Drag the QDat file from Windows explorer onto the Select Files to Upload box and click the Upload button
+- Drag the .QDat file from Windows Explorer onto the Select Files to Upload box and click the Upload button.

 - Go back to Displayr by clicking on the back button in your web browser.

-- Choose the QDat file from the list and click OK
+- Choose the QDat file from the list and click OK.

 Technical Notes